luccaugusto/anote/README.md

 + Change shell script output format to suit the CLI application as well.

 ### CLI
++ Clock on footer/ Clock mode like nmcnmcppcpcmmcp (whatever, you know what program i'm talking about)
 + Implement master slave layout with tag passed on the command line being the inital master and other tags shown on the right side, with a preview of the notes it contains.
 + Tab to change the selected tag window
 + enter to make selected window master